 The approval feature described here is intended to support a collaborative workflow among colleagues and helps prevent accidentally going live with an entity that is not yet ready.
 We recommend that you also develop plug-ins that prevent users from going live from any state that isn't approved and also prevent users from editing fields on the records that are in the approval-required, approved, or live state.

 The customizations outlined in this topic will help you design and implement an approval workflow that works as described below:

 Standard users (non-approvers who we will call Marketers) no longer see a Go live button on entity forms where approvals are enabled.
 Instead, this is replaced by a Request approval button on the command bar.
 These entities use a custom collection of Status reason values, which are used to track the approval status of each record.
 Records requiring approval begin with a Status reason of Approval required.

-When the marketer has finished creating a new record (such as an email design), they select Send for approval, which triggers the following changes:
+When the marketer has finished creating a new record (such as an email design), they select Send for approval, which checks that the entity is valid and triggers the following changes:

 - The Status reason for this record changes to Approval requested.

 - The record is locked to further changes.

 - An email message gets automatically sent to the approver configured in the system, telling them their approval is required.
 The message includes buttons to approve or reject.
 It has a link to view the relevant record in the Dynamics 365 Marketing (where the approve and reject buttons are present).